osamaahmed2096/fireze-tech-test/README.md

 ### Environment variables

 This project depends on some environment variables.
-If you are running this project locally, create a `.env` file at the root for these variables.
+If you are running this project locally, copy the `.env.example` file to create an `.env` file at the root for these variables.
-Your host provider should included a feature to set them there directly to avoid exposing them.

 Here are the required ones: